Synthetic LS data

 - Statistical modelling with conditional specification is used to generate bespoke synthetic datasets for individual research projects.
 Users can request synthetic versions of the data they request from the Longitudinal Studies for use outside of the secure microdata laboratories.
 These data will allow for simple tasks such as the refining of analysis scripts to be carried out more easily and we are confident that the synthetic data will be good enough to produce analysis results very close to those that would be carried out on the real data.
 After developing analyses on the synthetic data users will have the option of having them repeated and, we hope, confirmed on the actual LS data sets.
 Routines to generate a synthetic version of real datasets are implemented in the R package ‘synthpop’.
 The package and a vignette with a working example are freely available from the R website.
 For information about requesting a bespoke synthetic tabulation for your research, please speak to the particular Research Support Unit administering your project.

-NOTE: The datasets contain synthetic data based on the ONS Longitudinal Study for England and Wales (ONS LS) and the Scottish Longitudinal Study (SLS) and do not contain real ONS LS or SLS data.
+NOTE: The datasets contain synthetic data based on the ONS Longitudinal Study for England and Wales (ONS LS), the Scottish Longitudinal Study (SLS) and the Northern Ireland Longitudinal Study (NILS) and do not contain real ONS LS, SLS or NILS data.
 The synthetic datasets have been developed for teaching purposes and for researchers to familiarise themselves with longitudinal data.
 Real ONS LS microdata are available in safe settings in London, Newport, South Wales and Titchfield in Hampshire.
 Real SLS microdata are available in the safe setting in Edinburgh.
+Real NILS microdata are available in the safe setting in Belfast.
 The microdata are never released outside these safe settings.
-Researchers may apply to use ONS LS data by contacting CeLSIUS, based at University College London or to use SLS data by contacting SLS-DSU, based at Ladywell House, Edinburgh.
-The ONS LS and SLS synthetic spines are released under an Open Government Licence agreement.
+Researchers may apply to use ONS LS data by contacting CeLSIUS, based at University College London, to use SLS data by contacting SLS-DSU, based at Ladywell House, Edinburgh or to use NILS data by contacting NILS-RSU, based at Colby House, Belfast.
+The ONS LS, SLS and NILS synthetic spines are released under an Open Government Licence agreement.

 Further information on developments from the SYLLS project will be available on this website, and you can also contact us if you would like to find out more.